Verizon/knobs/docs/src/main/tut/index.md

 import "$(HOME)/etc/myapp.cfg"
 ```

 Absolute paths are imported as is.
 Relative paths are resolved with respect to the file they are imported from.
 It is an error for an `import` directive to name a file that doesn't exist, cannot be read, or contains errors.
+Only environment variables, not system properties or other bindings, are interpolated into import directives.

 #### File lookup semantics